The Embassy is located at:

 Kindly note that the Embassy is not involved in any part of the scholarship selection process.

-If you are a citizen of a country outside the EU and wish to work in Sweden, in most cases you need a work permit.
-The quickest and easiest way to apply for a work permit is to do so online.
-Applications over the internet go directly to the Swedish Migration Board and are given priority.
+If you are a citizen of a country outside the EU and wish to work in Sweden, in most cases you need a work permit and a residence permit.

 How to apply for a work visa - click here